llambiel/letsecureme/content/2016-03-15-lets-encrypt-and-nginx-state-of-the-art-of-a-secure-web-deployment.md

 ## Basic Nginx Setup

 Now that everything is secured you may take care of Nginx.
-We're not going to install the package from the Ubuntu repository as we will require features (like HTTP/2) that can only be found in the latest "mainline" release branch.
-You can add the Nginx official repository using:
+We're going to install the package from the Ubuntu repository:

-    # Sadly the key is being served over http, so you need to check it's sha256 hash to ensure that it hasn't been somehow compromised
-    wget --quiet http://nginx.org/keys/nginx_signing.key -O nginx_signing.key && sha256sum nginx_signing.key
-    # At the time of writing the sha256sum is "dcc2ed613d67b277a7e7c87b12907485652286e199c1061fb4b3af91f201be39"
-    # Please ensure that you get the same result before proceeding further
-    sudo apt-key add nginx_signing.key
-    echo "deb http://nginx.org/packages/mainline/ubuntu/ trusty nginx" | sudo tee --append /etc/apt/sources.list.d/nginx_org_packages_mainline_ubuntu.list sudo apt-get update && sudo apt-get install -y nginx
+    sudo apt-get install -y nginx

 Create the target folder from where our website will be served: